gyulanemeth/bluefox.email/docs/projects/email-builder.md

 - [Change a block's background](https://help.chamaileon.io/en/articles/3774615-how-to-change-the-background-of-the-block): block-level background styling.

+## Other Editor Options

+Everywhere you can create an email, transactional emails, triggered emails, campaigns, and automation Send Email / Notify nodes, you're offered a choice of four options: **Visual Editor** (this page), **Raw HTML**, **Plain Text**, and **Copy & Paste**.

+**Raw HTML** and **Plain Text** are lightweight alternatives to the Visual Editor:

+- They always start from scratch or from a copied design.
+Design system templates and [pre-designed templates](/docs/projects/predesigned-templates) aren't available with them.
+- Emails built with them can't be saved back as a reusable [design system template](/docs/email-themes/templates).
+- Instead of the Chamaileon canvas, you get a code/text editor with **Import**, **Merge Tags**, **Preview** (including **Preview with data**), **Save**, and **Save & Close** controls.
+- [Merge tags](/docs/email-personalization) and [feed](/docs/projects/data-feeds) variables are inserted from a side panel at your cursor position, rather than bound to a selected element like in the Visual Editor.
+- If you reuse content from a Visual-Editor-built email via Copy & Paste, strip out any Chamaileon-specific merge tag or component markup first, it won't resolve in Raw HTML or Plain Text.

+For the exact creation steps for each email type, see: [Transactional Emails](/docs/projects/transactional-emails#creating-a-transactional-email), [Triggered Emails](/docs/projects/triggered-emails#creating-a-triggered-email), [Campaigns](/docs/projects/campaigns#creating-a-campaign), or [Automations](/docs/projects/automations#send-email-node).

 ## Full Editor Reference

-This page covers the feature set available in the bluefox.email editor.
+This page covers the feature set available in the bluefox.email Visual Editor.
 For detailed step-by-step guides on every topic above, visit the complete editor documentation:

 [View full email editor documentation →](https://help.chamaileon.io/en/collections/1340338-email-editor-documentation)